valentin-fclt/jitsi-meet/README.md

 # meet-work-jitsi-meet

-Jitsi part for the Meet.work project.
+"Jitsi" part of the Meet.work project.

 Jitsi Meet is an open-source (Apache) WebRTC JavaScript application that uses [Jitsi Videobridge](https://jitsi.org/videobridge) to provide high quality, [secure](https://jitsi.org/security) and scalable video conferences.
 Jitsi Meet in action can be seen at [here at the session #482 of the VoIP Users Conference](http://youtu.be/7vFUVClsNh0).